Bitslayn/Figura-Libraries/Utilities/Schema/README.md

 Any schema can be used to encode and decode values as long as the type being provided is supported by the schema.

-**There is currently no way to encode schemas other than lists but that is planned!!!**

 ```lua
 print(state_schema:encode({ true })) --> 18
 print(state_schema:decode(18)) --> { true }